-Below is a quick breakdown with some images to help you identify what sort of lock you need.
+Below is a quick breakdown to help you identify what sort of lock you need.

 Many older doors and modern doors have lock bodies separate to the door handle, which makes for simpler change over.
-The most common old ones are the cabinet locks phoned on old fashioned Garador MK3C and SS doors, the most ubiquitous old garage doors.
-They look like this:
+The most common old ones are the cabinet locks found on old fashioned Garador MK3C and SS doors, the most ubiquitous old garage doors.

 They are relatively simple to change and cost around £10.00, including a pair of new keys.

 Where the door has a stand-alone lock body it is more common to have a separate handle as well.
 Where this is the case the handles typically have a square or diamond shaped shaft that slots into the doors locking mechanism and allows the locks to retract when turned.
-The most common of these is the Garador/Hormann elliptical black plastic handle as below:
+The most common of these is the Garador/Hormann elliptical black plastic handle.

 Both the Garador and Hormann handles are always in stock at £25.00, and metal versions are also available in chrome, brass or white if preferred.

-Additionally, a range of handles are available for other manufacturers such as Henderson, Apex, etc as shown below:
+Additionally, a range of handles are available for other manufacturers such as Henderson, Apex, etc.

 Other doors, including hundreds of thousands of older Henderson and Cardale doors have handles which the lock is built into.
 This also includes some Garador doors from the 1990s.
 If you have lost the key for one of these or if the lock has been damaged, you do need to replace the whole handle and lock mechanism.
 There is no handle where you can remove the lock body, even if it may appear that you can.
 The issue here is that they are a little more complex so can be a little more expensive, particularly the Cardale euro-lock handle.

 The most popular style handle is the T handle (originally named for its T-like shape) with lock body in the middle of the handle.
-These are typically from £15.00.
-Please see a few examples below:
+These are typically from £15.

 Tim Stagg, garage door adviser and manager said: